North Pole Breakfast Ideas

 Alternatively, spruce up your usual hot chocolate mix with whipped cream, Christmas themed sprinkles and large marshmallows made into snowmen.

-Or for a very special treat how about turning a hollow Christmas figure into glass filled with their favourite milkshake flavour.
+Or for a very special treat how about turning a hollow Christmas figure into a glass filled with their favourite milkshake flavour.
 If you are going with an Elftheme we love the Elf On The Shelf chocolate figures from the Poundland.